 The Center for Oncoendocrinology at Brigham and Women’s Hospital was established to provide expert endocrine care for cancer patients during and after treatment.
-Endocrinologists at the Center, a program of Dana-Farber/Brigham and Women’s Cancer Center, have specialized knowledge of endocrine issues that affect the cancer patient.
+Endocrinologists at the Center, a program of Dana-Farber/Brigham and Women’s Cancer Center, can provide specialized knowledge of endocrine issues that may affect your cancer patient.

 The Center evaluates and manages patients with with cancer who are affected by a wide range of endocrine conditions, either during the active phase of their cancer treatment or during long-term follow-up.
 Approximately 75 percent of the referred patients are undergoing active cancer treatment when they are referred to the clinic, whereas the remaining 25 percent are long-term cancer survivors.
 Acute endocrine complications of cancer therapies include thyroid disease in patients receiving immunotherapy, or high blood sugar in patients treated with steroids.
 Endocrine complications that are seen in the longer term include adrenal insufficiency from prolonged steroid treatment, osteoporosis from breast cancer treatment, or an underactive thyroid or thyroid nodules as a result of radiation for Hodgkin’s lymphoma.